tadyatha om gate gate paragate parasamgate bodhi svaha

 Eventually, it will mean nothing.

-One of my favorite examples of a person who was seen "growing out" of his Jyotisha chart, is Mahatma Gandhi.
-Gandhi's planets have a heavy concentration in the 12th house of "imprisonment and loss".
-Planets also showed constant fighting in the law courts, sexual conflict, congress with polluted outcastes, and crushing poverty. true, the Jyotishi saw remarkable leadership ability, but leading what kind of filthy rabble!
-At Gandhi's birth, the local astrologers issued his light-skinned wealthy merchant parents a dire warning for their older son: tightly control him, else he will end up a criminal in and out of prison, beaten and bloody, and die in penniless disgrace...
+One of my favorite examples of a person who was seen "growing out" of his Jyotisha chart is Satyagraha 1869-1948 Mahatma Mohandas Gandhi.
+Gandhi's planets have a heavy concentration in vyayasthana-12 which often indicates imprisonment and identity loss.
+Graha in 12 could have also showed constant fighting in the law courts, sexual conflict, congress with polluted outcastes, and crushing poverty. true, the Jyotishi saw remarkable leadership ability, but leading what kind of filthy rabble!
+At the time of Gandhi's birth, the local astrologers issued his light-skinned financially privileged merchant parents a dire warning for their older son: tightly control him, else he will end up a criminal in and out of prison, beaten and bloody, and die in penniless disgrace...

 Although he is now revered as a great saint and the moral father of modern India, Gandhi did, in fact, suffer frequent imprisonment as punishment for civil disobedience.
 However, he had increasingly high consciousness from boyhood.
 Every time he was beaten, spit on, or imprisoned, he did not take it personally.
 He reacted with neutrality, and gained strength each time.
 He did consort with the polluted dark outcastes of India - but he did not revile in horror (as his parents surely would have.)
 Rather, he reacted with neutrality to their unsavory reality, saw their integrity beneath their squalor, and gained strength.

-After obtaining a law degree (which created a lifetime of exhausting legal battles) he abandoned his parents' material-accumulation lifestyle in favor of an austere service lifestyle requiring continuous financial loss.
+After obtaining a barrister's diploma (which created a lifetime of exhausting legal battles) he abandoned his parents' material-accumulation lifestyle in favor of an austere service lifestyle requiring continuous financial loss.
 But he met poverty with neutrality (not fear or judgment) and this gave him more strength!

 Eventually he had enough strength to overthrow the British in India !!
 He did suffer imprisonment, squalor, mixing with low people, and he did die penniless. the Jyotishi were right about that.